Amor3Novilunio/ChimeraTui/README.md

 ## Why ChimeraTui?
 tmux and zellij are great, but they’re multiplexers that take over your terminal.
 ChimeraTui is a lightweight overlay that enhances your terminal with reactive, customizable features like a file tree or optional tiling.
 Built in Rust with Ratatui, it’s fast, safe, and ready for your wild ideas.
 No bloat, no drama—just a terminal that works *your* way.

-## Contributing
-Got a plugin idea?
-Found a bug?
-Open an issue or PR on GitHub!
-Share your terminal dreams on X with `#ChimeraTui`.

 ## License
 MIT License.
 Do whatever you want, just keep the terminal’s soul alive.